Charles I of England: Tensions escalate

 The Long Parliament proved just as difficult for Charles as had the Short Parliament.
 It assembled on 3 November 1640 and quickly began proceedings to impeach the King's leading counsellors for high treason.
 Strafford was taken into custody on 10 November; Laud was impeached on 18 December; Finch, now Lord Keeper of the Great Seal, was impeached the next day, and fled to The Hague with Charles's permission on 21 December.
-To prevent the King from dissolving it at will, Parliament passed the Triennial Act, which required Parliament to be summoned at least every three years, and permitted the Lord Keeper and 12 peers to summon Parliament if the King failed to do so.
+To prevent the King from dissolving it at will, Parliament passed the Triennial Act 1640 (16 Cha.
+1. c.
+1), which required Parliament to be summoned at least every three years, and permitted the Lord Keeper and 12 peers to summon Parliament if the King failed to do so.
 The Act was coupled with a subsidy bill, and to secure the latter, Charles grudgingly granted royal assent in February 1641.